Workflow Automation for Video Games

-Rigging characters for mo-cap and animation is very time consuming.
+Rigging characters for mo-cap and animation is very time-consuming.
 And many studios create their own custom tools to help speed up the process.
-We have been exploring several auto rigging tools such as Advanced Skeleton, Mgear, Mixamo, Auto Character Setup, and others to help with internal workflow and by far the most impressive has been what we have seen from Toronto based firm JALI research which maps voice acting to facial rigs for performances.
+We have been exploring several auto riggings tools such as Advanced Skeleton, Mgear, Mixamo, Auto Character Setup, and others to help with internal workflow, and by far the most impressive has been what we have seen from Toronto-based firm JALI research which maps voice acting to facial rigs for performances.
 No doubt this is something that we would like to experiment with and potentially add to our workflows:

 And the Interactive Tree Creator!